wink-travel/docs/src/content/docs/payment/what-is-trip-pay.md

 description: All you need to know about how Wink handles pay-ins/outs.
 ---

-TripPay was created to solve the problem of managing pay-ins and pay-outs, for any travel company... anywhere... once.
+TripPay was created to solve the problem of managing pay-ins and pay-outs for a travel company.

 ## API